Hello from Outlook Springs!

 Thanks for submitting.
 Thanks for reading.
 Thanks for everything!

 We love creative nonfiction in all its forms and variations.
 Send us your memoirs.
 Send us your Montaigne-esque ramblings.
 Send us your travel narratives, your lyrical essays, your personal essays, and everything in between.
-Does your life uncannily resemble that of Dana Scully?
-Tell us about it.
-Were you profoundly affected by a childhood poltergeist?
 If it’s real, if it’s interesting, if it’s well-written and gives us a new and exciting way to see the world (or – even better—inside your head), then we’ll publish it.
+While we gravitate toward traditional narratives, that’s only because the vast majority of submissions follow those conventions.
 If your writing is non-linear, experimental, or so far out there that you don’t even know what is it, send it in; we’re always looking for work that is pushing the boundaries of form and genre.
 If you’re funny, even better.
 Funny is not the end-all and be-all of what we publish, but it doesn’t hurt.
+Submissions will close if we hit our cap before the end of the month.
+If you find yourself in this precarious situation, wait until the first of the month to submit.

 Outlook Springs